ssitkowx/Imu/README.md

 # IMU

 # I. Description:
-The project uses MPU9250 with examples of using Kalman filters and Quaternion (which is not my implementation)
+The project uses MPU9250 or MPU6500 (without magnetometer) with examples of using Kalman filters and Quaternion (which is not my implementation)

 # II.
 Structure:
 The solution project has been divided into three parts: